Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/migration.md

 ### Tracking events

-The APIs to track events the most commonly used. `@amplitude/analytics-browser` offered a variety of `logEvent` APIs like `logEventWithTimestamp`, `logEventWithGroups` to override specific properties in the event payload.
+The legacy Browser SDK offered a variety of `logEvent` APIs like `logEventWithTimestamp`, `logEventWithGroups` to override specific properties in the event payload.
 Amplitude has simplified all of these variations into a unified `track` API in `@amplitude/analytics-browser`.

 #### `logEvent()`